glossary

 Committees and Delegation

-Bylaws also typically include provisions for committees, allowing the board of directors to delegate specific responsibilities to smaller groups focused on particular areas, such as finance, nominations, or events.
-These committees operate under the bylaws’ guidance, providing specialised attention and effort that contributes to the organisation’s overall effectiveness and efficiency.
+Bylaws typically include provisions for committees, allowing the board to delegate specific responsibilities to smaller groups focused on areas like finance, nominations, or events.

 Amendment Process